 Now, carefully place the original or new glass unit back into the sash frame.

-To install the new glazing strips, first measure and mark the needed lengths.
+To install the new snap-in glazing strips, first measure and mark the needed lengths.
 Use Wiss snips to cut and shape the new beading.
-For the longer sides of the window, cut the glazing to the needed length, then angle the shorter sides to meet them.
+For the longer sides of the window, cut the snap-in to the needed length, then angle the shorter sides to meet them.

 Set the top edge of the beading into the groove in the sash.
 Then, place the lower leg onto the glass making sure it snaps into place against the glass.